luxfi/docs/docs/subnets/create-a-evm-blockchain-on-subnet-with-luxjs.md

 ### Start 5 Node Cluster

-Run the following command to start a network cluster of 5 validating nodes, all running the LuxGo's binary and have the plugins of the `subnet-evm` VM.
+Run the following command to start a network cluster of 5 validating nodes, all running the Luxd's binary and have the plugins of the `subnet-evm` VM.
 Put the `luxd` binary location as per your requirement.

 ```bash
 lux-netrunner control start \